-Parameter Options Description Frequency (MHz) 20 - 400 Enter the frequency in MHz.
-Default: 100 Peripheral Clock DISABLE, ENABLE Choose whether you want to run a dedicated clock for the APB3 slaves (SPI, I2C, GPIO, UART, and user timer) and AXI4 slave.
+Parameter Options Description Core Number 1 - 4 Enter the number of CPU cores.
+Default: 1 Frequency (MHz) 20 - 400 Enter the frequency in MHz.
+Default: 100 Peripheral Clock On, off Choose whether you want to run a dedicated clock for the APB3 slaves (SPI, I2C, GPIO, UART, and user timer) and AXI4 slave.
 Peripheral Clock Frequency (MHz) 20 - 200 Enter the peripheral clock frequency in MHz.
-Cache DISABLE, ENABLE Choose whether you want to include I\$ and D\$ caches.
-Custom Instruction DISABLE, ENABLE Choose whether to enable the custom instruction interface.
-Linux Memory Management Unit DISABLE, ENABLE Choose whether to enable the Linux MMU.
-Floating-point Unit DISABLE, ENABLE Choose whether to enable the FPU.
-Atomic Extension DISABLE, ENABLE Choose whether to enable atomic extension instruction support.
+Cache On, off Choose whether you want to include I\$ and D\$ caches.
+Custom Instruction On, off Choose whether to enable the custom instruction interface.
+Linux Memory Management Unit On, off Choose whether to enable the Linux MMU.
+Floating-point Unit On, off Choose whether to enable the FPU.
+Atomic Extension On, off Choose whether to enable atomic extension instruction support.
 If you enable the Linux MMU, this option must be enabled and is turned on by default.
-Compressed Extension DISABLE, ENABLE For cacheless configurations only, choose whether to enable compressed instruction support.
+Compressed Extension On, off For cacheless configurations only, choose whether to enable compressed instruction support.

-Important: When running the SoC at high frequencies, Efinix recommends that you use the TIMING_1 place and route optimization.
+Important: When running the SoC at high frequencies, 易灵思 recommends that you use the TIMING_1 place and route optimization.
 To set this option:

 - 1. Open the Project Editor.

 - 2. Click the Place and Route tab.

-- 3. Double-click the Value cell for --optimization_level.
+- 3. Double-click the Value cell for --optimization level.

-- 4. Choose TIMING_1.
+- 4. Choose TIMING 1.

 - 5. Click OK and then compile.